RobinTail/express-zod-api/README.md

   logger: { level: "debug", color: true },
 });

-// Setting the type of logger used declare module "express-zod-api" {
+// Setting the type of the logger used declare module "express-zod-api" {
   interface LoggerOverrides extends Logger {}
 }